Particular/docs.particular.net/nservicebus/serialization/index.md

 The default serializer used in NServiceBus projects is the custom [XmlSerializer](xml.md).

 NOTE: If you are transitioning to a new serializer then messages that are currently 'in flight' are formatted using the previous format.
 These messages cannot be deserialized prior to NServiceBus 6.
-Make sure *all* queues of all endpoints are drained/empty. **This includes Saga Timeout and Deferred messages via timeout persistence.** Live migration is only support from NServiceBus 6 and higher.
+Make sure *all* queues of all endpoints are drained/empty. **This includes [Saga Timeout](/nservicebus/sagas/timeouts.md) and [Deferred/Delayed](/nservicebus/messaging/delayed-delivery.md) messages via timeout persistence.** Live migration is only support from NServiceBus 6 and higher.

 The pages dedicated to particular Serializers show how to configure the endpoint to use each of them.
 Unless explicitly configured otherwise, NServiceBus will use [XmlSerializer](xml.md) for serializing and deserializing all messages.